ASSERT-KTH/Galapagos/README.md

 - all the functions in liboqs, except `4_int16_nonzero_mask`
 - all the functions in libsodium

+#### libgcrypt's inline issue

+For some reason, when compiling this project with the `Dinline` flag, the automatic build pipeline we set up breaks; therefore, we had to manually remove the `inline` keyword from the functions in libgcrypt.

 ### Running tests for each use case

 #### ffmpeg